 We all need a little boost.

-And I don't mean somebody giving us assistance, opening doors, and that kind of thing.
+And I don't mean somebody giving us assistance, opening doors and that kind of thing.

-I mean none of us, very few of us are self-starters.
+I mean, none of us, very few of us, are self-starters.

 You think back to the best teacher that you had.

-You might have hated whoever it was at the time, but when you look back on it, more than likely, the person that you remember as being the best teacher is somebody that demonstrated or allowed you to demonstrate that you were better than you thought you were.
+But when you look back on it, more than likely, the person that you remember as being the best teacher is somebody that demonstrated or allowed you to demonstrate that you were better than you thought you were, that you were more capable of things than you thought you were.

 We all need to be inspired.